pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

      - Implement file upload for documents using react-dropzone and Supabase Storage
      - Build event timeline visualization with react-calendar-timeline

-5. **Employee Portal Phase**: 🔄 STARTED
+7. **Employee Portal Phase**: 🔄 IN PROGRESS
    - Event information, task management, basic tools
+   - Initial interface created, Google Workspace Drive integration implemented ✅
+   - Calendar and Tasks integration simplified to placeholders ⚠️
-   - Initial interface created, now implementing specific functionality
+   - Now implementing more specific functionality
    - Will use real-time features from Supabase for task updates
    - Will implement equipment tracking with RFID interfaces

-6. **Management Portal Phase**: 🔄 STARTED
+8. **Management Portal Phase**: 🔄 STARTED
    - Staff management, approval workflows, reporting
    - Initial interface created, now implementing specific functionality
    - Will use recharts for data visualization and reporting
    - Will implement approval workflows with notifications

-7. **Integration Infrastructure Phase**: ✅ COMPLETED
-   - Core integration manager service
-   - Implementing adapter pattern for all external services
-   - Building cache synchronization system
-   - Setting up secure credential management

-8. **Advanced Features Phase**: 📅 PLANNED
+9. **Advanced Features Phase**: 📅 PLANNED
    - Additional integrations, advanced tools, reporting
    - Final phase focusing on integration with external systems and advanced functionality
-   - Will include Google Workspace integration
    - Will implement push notifications for real-time alerts

 ## Memory Bank Maintenance